GATEWAY SINGERS MINISTRY, INC.

 We thank everyone the GATEWAY TEAM through these difficut moments. .
 We thank all who prayed, sent cards of encouragement, and sent needed funds to financially help through this difficult time.
 Please keep praying.
 We have a long ways to go before she will be vertical on her prothetics and without a walker.

 For Vikki Hunt updates - The latest update is posted by date.
-Thank you for praying and staying in touch.
+Thank you for praying and for staying in touch with God and us.

 We now have a workable floor plan for a ground-level garage addition along with cost proposals for the foundations and slab concrete work and building materials for the garage.
 The cement work proposal is $23k and the materials proposal for the garage itself is $13,369.
 John McGinnis, our Christian contractor, will build it, but needs some volunteers to come help him build the garage addition when that time comes.
 We are waiting on God to lead us before proceeding, yet for safety reasons, feel the need to get it done before next winter!